 Pre-Construction Review Meetings:

-Convene Issued for Construction (IFC) Review meeting with Raleigh IT Service Center representative.
+Convene Issued for Construction (IFC) Review meeting with USPS IT Service Center representative.

 Require attendance of parties directly affecting Work of this Section.
 The USPS telecommunications system representative for Mail Processing Facilities projects will be the Raleigh Information Technology Support Center (RITSC) Subject Matter Expert, Area Maintenance Representative, Local Maintenance Manager, and the District IS Manager or his representative.

-Review conditions of operations, procedures and coordination with related Work.
+Review conditions of operations, procedures, and coordination with related Work.

 Agenda: